CeleritasCelery/coredumped/content/post/taking-org-roam-everywhere-with-logseq.md

       :unnarrowed t))))
 ```

 One other issue is that when logseq creates a link, it will do so using a file link.
 But when org-roam creates a link it will do using a id link.
 Org-roam doesn't see file links as backlinks and logseq [doesn't see id links as backlinks](https://github.com/logseq/logseq/issues/3281#issuecomment-1059862531).
 It's kind of a [moose juice](https://seuss.fandom.com/wiki/Sleeping_Moose) and goose juice situation.
-To fix this I regularly run `org-roam-migrate-wizard`, which will convert file links to id links (among other things).
-There is also this [awesome bit of elisp](https://gist.github.com/zot/ddf1a89a567fea73bc3c8a209d48f527) from Bill Burdick that will turn notes you created with logseq into org-roam nodes.
-I recommend using that as well.
+To fix this, there is this [awesome bit of elisp](https://gist.github.com/zot/ddf1a89a567fea73bc3c8a209d48f527) from Bill Burdick that will turn notes you created with logseq into org-roam nodes.
+I highly recommend using that.

 ## Taking org-roam on the go {#taking-org-roam-on-the-go}